praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-for-video-extension.md

 ---
 title: Adobe Analytics for Video Extension
-seo-title: Adobe Analytics for Video Extension in Adobe Launch
+seo-title: Adobe Analytics for Video Extension for Adobe Launch
-description:
+description: Information on installing, configuring, and implementing the Adobe Analytics for Video extension \(Video Analytics extension\)
-seo-description:
+seo-description: Adobe Analytics for Video Extension for Adobe Launch
 ---

 # Adobe Analytics for Video Extension